for-GET/jesse/README.md

 ## JSON Schema versions

-Currently there are two drafts of JSON Schema: draft3 and draft4. jesse supports only draft3, but the architecture allows to extend jesse to support any schema formats.
+Currently there are two popular drafts of JSON Schema: draft3 and draft4. jesse supports both.
 To decide which validator to use jesse tries to read $schema property from the given schema, and checks if it's a supported one, otherwise it will return an error.
 If $schema property isn't provided in the given schema, jesse will use the default validator (currently the validator for draft3).